 To troubleshoot data discrepancy issues, you will need to compare the data in the source report to the data in the TapClicks report.
 Use the following procedure:

-- Open the report page in the data source (e.g., Facebook Ads, Google Ads, Instagram).
+- Log into the source platform and pull up the reporting data you're looking to compare to (e.g., Facebook Ads, Google Ads, Instagram).

 - Open a dashboard in your TapClicks dashboard that you want to use for comparison.